vall9133/Manoj-Vallabhaneni-Portfolio/README.md

 ## 🧪 Academic Projects

-### 📊 Visualization of Titanic Dataset *(Python, Tableau)*
+### 📊 Visualization of Titanic Dataset *(R, ggplot2)*
-- Conducted exploratory data analysis (EDA) on the Titanic dataset to uncover survival patterns based on age, gender, passenger class, and crew status.
+- Performed exploratory data analysis (EDA) on the Titanic dataset using **R**, focusing on survival patterns across variables such as age, gender, passenger class, and embarkation point.
-- Created 5+ interactive visualizations using **Matplotlib**, **Seaborn**, and **Tableau** to enhance stakeholder clarity and engagement.
+- Utilized **ggplot2** and **dplyr** to generate meaningful visualizations including bar charts, histograms, and faceted plots for subgroup analysis.
-- Applied statistical summaries and visual comparisons to effectively communicate insights to both technical and non-technical audiences.
+- Applied statistical summaries and visual comparisons to effectively communicate trends and insights.
+- Demonstrated how demographic and socio-economic factors influenced survival rates, supporting data-driven storytelling.

 ### 💡 Medical Insurance Premium Prediction *(Python, Scikit-learn)*
 - Cleaned and preprocessed health insurance datasets using **one-hot encoding**, **feature scaling**, and **missing value imputation**.